Axway/flowmanager/kubernetes/standard/README.md

 # How to deploy Flowmanager

-> Hack, it is possible to get all fields on going to be changed, with a searching based on the word `MUST` inside the file

 **This stuff permit to deploy only Flowmanager 1 node**

 1. Creating manually all secrets for the licence and certificates